ConradoVitelli/Social-vibes-test-Ionic/README.md

 How to execute the project:

--Open the terminal at the directory of the folder called "Social-vibes-main"
+-Open the terminal at the directory of the project's folder

 -Type "npm i" to install the required Node Packages